 - Gathering proof of your damages to support a fair payout

-- Calculating the case’s value
+- Calculating the case’s value and the amount of wrongful death damages to pursue

 - Negotiating with the insurer for an out-of-court settlement